-But regardless of where you fit in the puzzle, there’s one thing every hospitality worker needs to maximise their career potential.
-A well-written hospitality CV, and you’ve come to just the right place to learn how to create one yourself.
+There’s one thing every hospitality worker needs to maximise their career potential.
+A well-written hospitality CV.
+You’ve come to just the right place to learn how to create one yourself.

 Want to save time and have your CV ready in 5 minutes?
 Try our CV builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ CV templates and create your CV here.

-Hospitality CV made with our builder—See more templates and create your CV here.
+Hospitality CV made with our builder—See more CV examples here.

 And we’ve also got CV writing guides for specific hospitality jobs and more.